topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
+This generates a firmware image and uses the ***FWDN*** tool to flash the generated image to the VCP-G.
-Once the code is successfully flashed and executed, you will observe a gradual LED fade-in and fade-out effect driven by PWM on GPIO A10, confirming that the PDM-based PWM output from the VCP-G is functioning correctly.
+After the code is successfully flashed and executed, you can observe a gradual LED fade-in and fade-out effect driven by PWM on GPIO A10, confirming that the PDM-based PWM output from the VCP-G is functioning correctly.

-**NOTE**: If you need to change the GPIO port used for PWM output, refer to the configuration in `pdm.c`.
+**Note**: To change the GPIO port used for PWM output, refer to the configuration in the pdm.c file.
 </br></br></br></br>

 # 7. Additional Examples
 ---
 This chapter introduces additional sensor examples using FreeRTOS on the VCP-G board.
-It provides example guides on how to use commonly used Arduino sensors with freertos on the VCP-G board, helping users effectively integrate various sensors into their projects.
+It provides example guides on how to use commonly used Arduino sensors with FreeRTOS on the VCP-G board, enabling you to integrate various sensors into your projects effectively.
 </br></br></br>

 ## 7.1 Infrared (IR) Sensor (Transceiver)
 ---
-This example demonstrates how the VCP-G board controls an IR sensor and two LEDs on a breadboard.
-When the IR sensor detects an object (sensor value is LOW), the first LED turns on, and the second LED turns off.
-Conversely, when no object is detected (sensor value is HIGH), the second LED turns on while the first LED turns off.
-The presence or absence of an object is also printed to the serial monitor.
+This example demonstrates how the VCP-G board controls an IR sensor and two LEDs on the breadboard.
+After reading the IR sensor value, if the IR sensor value is HIGH, it is considered that there is no obstacle, and the green LED turns on while the red LED turns off.
+Conversely, if the IR sensor value is LOW, it is considered that there is an obstacle, and the red LED turns on while the green LED turns off.
+Additionally, the presence or absence of an obstacle is displayed on the serial monitor.
+>!(정정필요)!
+Arduino Sensor User Guide 문구와 씽크 맞췄습니다
 </br></br>

 ### 7.1.1 Hardware Requirements